-Failure to install a Condensate Trap and drain line could allow acidic flue gas condensate to enter into the water heater flue-way, causing premature failure of the water heater.
+Failure to discharge build-up of condensate in flues could allow acidic flue gas condensate to enter into the water heater flue-way, causing premature failure of the water heater.
 Any resultant faults will not be covered by the Rheem warranty.